UNC-STOR-664-Fall-2025/stor-664-project-template/project_overview.md

 multiple regression analysis in some way, but beyond that you have broad flexibility.

-You may work in groups of up to three students; students in the same group will receive the same grade.
-If you prefer to work in a group of two or by yourself, that is fine, too).
+You may work in groups of up to four students (smaller groups are fine, too).
+Students in the same group will receive the same grade.
 While all students in a group are jointly responsible for the work, it is acceptable to divide the workload in a way that all group members feel is fair, e.g., having one member of the group focus on code/results and another member focus on writing.

 To keep the project on track, it will be completed in two parts: (1) Introduction and Data Exploration, and (2) Analysis, Results, and Discussion.
-Each part will have its own deliverables and deadlines, and you will receive feedback after each submission.
-In essence, you will be building your report in stages, and by the end of the semester you will have written a concise, well-structured analytic project that answers your chosen question with a well-structured and reproducible repository to share your process.
+Each part will have its own deliverables and deadlines.
+By the end of the semester you will have written a concise, well-structured analytic project that answers your chosen question with a well-structured and reproducible repository to share your process.

-As you proceed, you may choose to revise earlier sections to accord with what you do later, but I encourage you to reflect on how this process accords (or doesn’t) with the way statisticians generally understand the scientific method.

-Please prepare your report as a two different documents; at each deadline you will submit the your report as a PDF.
+Please prepare your report as two different documents; at each deadline you will submit your report as a PDF.
 The sections, their suggested content, and deadlines (all 11:59 PM ET) are as follows.
-We will endeavor to give you prompt feedback on your project after each submission so that you know if you are on the right track.

 ---

-1) Introduction and Data Exploration (due Sunday 11/16/2025)
+1) (i) Introduction and (ii) Data Exploration (due Sunday 11/16/2025)
 - Determining what question you want to answer
   - What is your null hypothesis(es)?
 - Identifying your dataset